 Triangle Food Makers is a gathering of Raleigh/Durham’s existing food entrepreneurs, those who are thinking about starting a food-related business, and all those who support a strong local food system in the Triangle.
 Triangle Food Makers hosts 3-4 gatherings a year to bring food startups together around common topics.
 We come together in person to share knowledge, to support each other’s projects, and most importantly, to strengthen our sense of cooperation and community.

-Our topic for May is raising money through crowdfunding, with a particular focus on the new NC PACES act, an exciting new change to the crowdfunding laws that went into effect on April 1.
+Our topic for May was raising money through crowdfunding, with a particular focus on the new NC PACES act, an exciting new change to the crowdfunding laws that went into effect on April 1.
 2017.
-We will hear from Benji Jones, a partner at Smith Anderson who has been involved in drafting the new rules, and about other forms of crowdfunding to consider for your business such as Barnraiser, Kiva.org, or the new Slow Money SOIL club.
+We heard from Benji Jones, a partner at Ward and Smith who has been involved in drafting the new rules about the new changes.
+We also heard about other forms of crowdfunding to consider for your business: Kickstarter from Sophia Woo of Pho Nomenal Dumpling Truck, mircrofunder Groundworkk from Matthew Konar, and the new Slow Money SOIL fund from Carol Peppe Hewitt.

 Fit For a Food Hall (January 2017)